 4. Housing starts are up.
-At an annual rate of about 1.7 million in June and July, down slightly from May, new housing starts are the highest in 3 years.
+At an annual rate of 1.7 million in June, down slightly from May, new housing starts are the highest in 3 years.

-• Sales of new one-family houses in June were at an annual rate of 638,000.
+o Sales of new one-family houses in June were at an annual rate of 638,000.
 While this is slightly below the May rate, it is up 73 percent from a year ago.
 Following a surge in the latter half of 1982, sales activity has moderated in the last 6 months.

-• During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
+o During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
 About 56,000 new houses were sold in June.

 B. Unemployment.
 The July unemployment rate fell from 10.0 percent to 9.5 percent, the largest monthly decline since December 1959.
-Total civilian employment now stands at 101.6 million, the highest level in our history.
-These figures indicate that the recovery is anything but anemic.
-According to Janet Norwood, Commissioner of the Bureau of Labor Statistics, the growth in employment at this point in the recovery is stronger than in any of the previous six recoveries.
-The number of unemployed has declined by 1.3 million since December 1982.
+Total civilian employment now stands at 101.3 million, the highest level in our history.
+These figures indicate that the recovery is anything but anemic--if there are any doubters remaining after last quarter's real growth rate of 8.7 percent.
+According to Janet Norwood, Commissioner of the BLS, the growth in employment at this point in the recovery is stronger than in any of the previous six recoveries.

-High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.
+o High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.
 Clearly there is a bipartisan consensus for more jobs.
 But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon."

-• That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
+o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
 The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on its assessment of the economy.
 We will not allow the recession to continue, but we will not reinflate the economy, either.
+3